 Ninth-grader Alex Gutierrez is enjoying her Chinese class, but says it’s getting more and more challenging.

 Students at the Garland charter school are required to learn both Mandarin and Spanish.
 Next summer, students without disciplinary problems will have the opportunity to travel to China.
 In the fall, nearly 200 Chinese students will go to the Garland school and live on campus there.

 Teacher Shenglin Selinger is a native of China and used to teach in Dallas ISD.
 She plays songs and shows videos to help students learn Mandarin.

 Principal Nadia Ayala gets inspiration from the words of Henry Ford and Edward James Olmos’ character in the movie Stand and Deliver.

-All year long, KERA has followed the Class of 17 from eighth grade to high school.
+All year long, KERA has followed the Class of ’17 from eighth grade to high school as part of the American Graduate initiative.
 Today, we catch up with Alex Gutierrez whose struggles in math sent her to summer school.
 Alex is now in a brand new charter school with a multicultural twist.

 In Texas, many students have ended up in court for getting into fights or even cursing.
 Some have also ended up with criminal records.
 In 2010, the advocacy group Texas Appleseed spoke out against the high number of students being issued citations, in particular African American students.

 Some school districts have responded by finding other ways to handle disciplinary problems.
 Dallas public schools, for example, are actually issuing fewer citations year to year.
 But as KUHF in Houston reports, the Bryan school district, two and half hours south of here, is under tough scrutiny.

 The number of first-year teachers hired in Texas public schools has dropped significantly, according to a report in the Houston Chronicle.